+Note: Policy 9.4.2.2 and 9.4.2.3 are under appeal only as they relate to the following properties: 115 Watson Parkway North (formerly 72 Watson Road North), 1750 Gordon Street, 84 Clair Road East, 124 Clair Road East, 158 Clair Road East, 174 Clair Road East, 190 Clair Road East, 202 Clair Road East, 960-1045 Paisley Road, 297-299 Eramosa Road, 111-191 Silvercreek Parkway North, 35 Harvard Road, 160, 170, 200 and 210 Kortright Road West, and 98 Farley Drive.

+These policies are in effect for all other affected lands designated on Schedule 2.

 - 4. Where residential uses are incorporated into Community Mixed-use Centres, they are intended to be developed as mixed-use buildings or multiple-unit residential buildings. - 5.
 Properties within the Community Mixed-use Centre will be integrated through internal access roads, entrances from public streets, access to common parking areas, open space, grading and stormwater management systems.
-Furthermore, it is intended that individual developments within the Community Mixed-use Centre will be designed to be integrated into the wider community by footpaths, sidewalks and bicycle systems and by the placement of smaller buildings amenable to the provision of local goods and services in close proximity to the street line near transit facilities. - Community Mixed-use Centres are strongly encouraged to incorporate Main Street type development in strategic locations.
-Main Street areas, as identified through concept plans as per Section 3.11, will be planned and designed to reflect the following: - i) multi-storey buildings fronting onto the main street; - ii) ground floor retail and service uses are strongly encouraged; - iii) office uses at ground floor should be limited; - iv) residential uses should be provided primarily above commercial uses in addition to some free-standing residential buildings; - v) rhythm and spacing of building entrances and appropriately sized storefronts to encourage pedestrian activity; - vi) urban squares, where appropriate; and - vii) on-street parking. - 7.
-Large free-standing buildings should be integrated with smallerscale stores to create a Main Street-type environment or located on peripheral sites within the designation, which are directly linked to the Main Street. - 8.
-The City will require the aesthetic character of site and building design to be consistent with the Urban Design policies of this Plan and any applicable urban design guidelines while recognizing the unique context of individual Community Mixed-use centres.
-Measures may be incorporated into development approvals to ensure consistency. - 9.
+Furthermore, it is intended that individual developments within the Community Mixed-use Centre will be designed to be integrated into the wider community by footpaths, sidewalks and bicycle systems and by the placement of smaller buildings amenable to the provision of local goods and services in close proximity to the street line near transit facilities. - 6.
+Community Mixed-use Centres are strongly encouraged to incorporate Main Street type development in strategic locations.

+Main Street areas, as identified through concept plans as per Section 3.11, will be planned and designed to reflect the following: - multi-storey buildings fronting onto the main street; - ii) ground floor retail and service uses are strongly encouraged; - iii) office uses at ground floor should be limited: - residential uses should be provided primarily above commercial uses in addition to some free-standing residential buildings; - v) rhythm and spacing of building entrances and appropriately sized storefronts to encourage pedestrian activity; - vi) urban squares, where appropriate; and - vii) on-street parking.

+Note: Policy 9.4.2.6 is under appeal only as it relates to the following properties: 115 Watson Parkway North (formerly 72 Watson Road North), 1750 Gordon Street, 84 Clair Road East, 124 Clair Road East, 158 Clair Road East, 174 Clair Road East, 190 Clair Road East, 202 Clair Road East, 960-1045 Paisley Road, 297-299 Eramosa Road, 111-191 Silvercreek Parkway North, 35 Harvard Road, 160, 170, 200 and 210 Kortright Road West, and 98 Farley Drive and 35 and 40 Silvercreek Parkway South.

+This policy is in effect for all other affected lands designated on Schedule 2.

+7. The City will require the aesthetic character of site and building design to be consistent with the Urban Design policies of this Plan and any applicable urban design guidelines while recognizing the unique context of individual Community Mixed-use centres.

+- Measures may be incorporated into development approvals to ensure consistency. - 8.
 The boundaries of the Community Mixed-use Centre designation are intended to clearly distinguish the Community Mixed-use Centre as a distinct entity from adjacent land use designations.
-Proposals to expand a Community Mixed-use Centre beyond these boundaries or to establish a new Community Mixed-use Centre shall require an Official Plan Amendment supported by a Market Impact Study in accordance with the policies of this Plan. - 10.
+Proposals to expand a Community Mixed-use Centre beyond these boundaries or to establish a new Community Mixed-use Centre shall require an Official Plan Amendment supported by a Market Impact Study in accordance with the policies of this Plan. - 9.
 Development within the Community Mixed-use Centre designation is subject to the policies of Section 3.11 of this Plan.